gsoft-inc/sg-orbit/packages/react-components/README.md

 ```

 For more information about the Storybook automated visual tests workflow, read the following [blog post](https://blog.hichroma.com/the-delightful-storybook-workflow-b322b76fd07).

-**Troubleshooting**

-If you encounter issues with Chromatic QA snapshots, try to increment the value of the `chromaticDelay` option.

 ### Update the documentation